By Lina Arshad

 This means that as well as all the great perks and benefits new starters will get, you need to remember to list the following:

 This should be at the top of your job advert or within the first sentence of your body content so that candidates that aren’t suitable won’t apply for a job they don’t meet the criteria for.

 Remember that different companies have different ways of referring to what is essentially the same job role, so it’s important to pick out the key skills needed and who the successful candidate may be working alongside to paint a clearer picture of the role.

-Although this is sometimes left to be discussed and negotiated with shortlisted candidates, recent research by Reed found that 78% of people would be put off applying to a job that didn’t explicitly show the salary—so being clear, even about the range of pay, is important to include.
+Although this is sometimes left to be discussed and negotiated with shortlisted candidates, not disclosing the salary, or at least the range candidates could expect to land from the job, could put people off from applying— particularly for certain diverse groups who already feel they’re at risk of earning less than others.
 Plus, there are some states including California, Colorado, Massachusetts and Rhode Island that have made pay disclosure mandatory, or have some rules around it so by not doing so, you might actually be acting unlawfully.

 If you’re operating in a full-time office or hybrid work environment, it’s key that you mention where you’re based so candidates can consider travel.
 If you’re looking to hire a remote worker, make it clear that they can be based anywhere (whether that’s in the world, or within the country).

 It’s important to mention whether a candidate needs to have a certain certification to qualify for the job, or whether there’s specific skills or experience with certain programs they need to do the role.
 Without this knowledge, it’s a guessing game for candidates as to whether they fit the bill or not.
 So take the opportunity to make it as clear as possible to them.

 Although they’ll likely do their own research once they know what your company is called, it’s helpful for you to outline what your company does, and what you’re all about in the job advert.
 It’s a great opportunity for you to show a bit more personality than your company website’s About Us section might.